marcosbenicio/pinns/README.md

 ## pinn_burgers.ipynb

-- pinn_burgers.ipynb: This notebook showcases the use of a Physics-Informed Neural Network (PINN) to solve the Burgers' equation, a nonlinear partial differential equation often found in fluid mechanics.
+- pinn_burgers.ipynb: This notebook show the use of a Physics-Informed Neural Network (PINN) to solve the Burgers' equation, a nonlinear partial differential equation often found in fluid mechanics.
 The notebook offers a comprehensive, step-by-step guide to the code implementation.
 To promote flexibility and ease of understanding, I have made an effort to design the code using a modular approach, which facilitates seamless adaptation to other problems.

   **PINN: One-Dimensional Burger Equation**